Contact Us

 • Software is needed to handle other important distribution related tasks, such as retransmission and routing of information.
 With things like noise, loss, and probabilistic protocols, we will almost certainly need to retransmit information at multiple layers of the stack.

-• Quantum networks will vary greatly in terms of hardware employed, and thus it is vital for the software to be hardware agnostic, since we don’t want to create a whole software stack for each quantum network or every time a hardware component is upgraded/changed.
+• Entanglement-based networks will vary greatly in terms of hardware employed, and thus it is vital for the software to be hardware agnostic, since we don’t want to create a whole software stack for each entanglement-based network or every time a hardware component is upgraded/changed.

 Entanglement-based key generation